"The city's liveliest and most polished professional theater." - The Statesman

 The theatre becomes a symbol of our community’s investment in ZACH’s mission.
 It says that the conversation that ZACH initiates in our city and the significant art that is being created here are meaningful to our citizens.
 It also says we value Austin artists who create unique work that inspires us and we want to keep them gainfully employed in our city.

 For 20 years ZACH staff members past and present have worked on making this theatre a reality.
 It’s completion represents the attainment of a long-held dream to create the place where our city gathers for a collective imaginative journey.

 Is ZACH making any other changes/improvements on the campus?

-What will happen to the Kleberg and Whisenhunt theatres?
+What is happening to the Kleberg and Whisenhunt theatres?

-The Whisenhunt Stage will serve as the primary stage for our popular educational programs and performances, including Playspace for preschool age children, camps, classes and Pre-Professional performances for youth.
+The Whisenhunt Stage serves as the primary stage for our popular educational programs and performances, including Playspace for preschool age children, camps, classes and Pre-Professional performances for youth.
 A limited number of ZACH play offerings or holiday traditions for adult audiences will continue here as well.

 Why is the stage named after Karen Kuykendall?